sscollis/lns3d/nossd/README.md

-# Original Reference Version of LNS3D
+# Original No-SSD Reference Version of LNS3D

 This version does not use the Cray SSD but otherwise can run on current CPUs.